leadpony/justify/README.md

 [![Javadocs](https://www.javadoc.io/badge/org.leadpony.justify/justify.svg?color=green)](https://www.javadoc.io/doc/org.leadpony.justify/justify)
 [![Build Status](https://travis-ci.org/leadpony/justify.svg?branch=master)](https://travis-ci.org/leadpony/justify)

-Justify is a JSON validator based on [JSON Schema Specification] and [Jakarta JSON Processing] (JSON-P).
+Justify is a JSON validator based on [JSON Schema Specification] and [Jakarta JSON Processing API] (JSON-P).

 ## Key Features

 * Compliant with [JSON Schema Specification] Draft-07, -06, and -04.
-* Reinforces [Jakarta JSON Processing] (JSON-P) transparently with the validation functionality.
+* Reinforces [Jakarta JSON Processing API] (JSON-P) transparently with the validation functionality.
-* Can be used with [Jakarta JSON Binding] (JSON-B) via a custom JsonProvider.
+* Can be used with [Jakarta JSON Binding API] (JSON-B) via a custom JsonProvider.
 * Reports problems with the source locations including line and column numbers.
 * Passes all test cases provided by [JSON Schema Test Suite] including both mandatory and optional tests.
 * Validates the input in streaming way, which claims small memory footprint even when the input is a large JSON.
 * Accepts custom formats for string and other simple types.
+* Supports YAML validation with [Joy].
-* Supports Java 8, 9, 10, 11, and 12.
+* Runs under Java 8 and higher.
 * Can be used as a modular jar in Java 9 and higher.
 * Internationalized problem messages, including Japanese language support.

 ## Getting Started

 _For Justify version 2.x users:_
-Please refer to old [README](./README-v2.md) for the instructions.
+Please refer to [old README](./README-v2.md) instead of this one for more appropriate instructions.

 ### Minimum Setup